anirudhjak06/Slytherin_Game/README.md

 <br>

 ```
-  python Snooby.py
+  python Slytherin.py
 ```

 <br>

 ><br>
 >
->You should make sure that you are in project directory.
+>You should make sure that you are in Code directory.
 >
 ><br>